bptlab/argos/_posts/2017-07-17-frontend-dev-component-doku.markdown

 ### StatusDiagram
 Receiving entity objects, the `StatusDiagram` component extracts the status information from them and renders a stacked, horizontal bar chart, visualizing the distribution of the different statutes.

+---

+## SettingsView
+The `SettingsView` component renders a `SearchBar` along with `EventTypeCard` elements for each event type registered in the system.
+The list of shown event types can be constrained by input from the search bar.

+### EntityMappingListItem
+This component shows information to a given entity mapping and offers action buttons, takes a callback function for deleting this mapping and also needs event type information.
+It renders the concerned event type and entity name, together with all mapping conditions.
+In addition, buttons for editing and deleting the mapping are created.

+### EventQueryListItem
+Using a `ListItem`, this component shows the description and the value of a given query.
+Also, buttons for editing and deleting the query are rendered.

+### EventTypeCard
+This component renders a collapsible overview of a given event type.
+It comprises of general event type information, like the name and the number of registered events, as well as tabs for showing the event type attributes, associated queries (using an `EventQueryListItem`) and registered mappings (using `EntityMappingListItem` elements) for this event type.